Zhou Yongkang: Trial and sentencing

 Overseas media had compared Zhou's trial to that of Bo Xilai two years earlier, which was noted for being unusually open.
 In contrast to Bo, Zhou did not appear to dispute his charges.
 Bo, for the most part, denied his guilt and blamed much of the misdeeds he was accused of on his associates and his family.
 Zhou, on the other hand, said that "they tried to bribe my family, but really they were after my power.
 I should assume major responsibility for this".
 State-run news agency Xinhua said that the trial took place in secret because state secrets were involved in the case.
 However, it was also likely that Zhou's trial was not open to the public as a result of the sensitivity of the subject matter and its political implications.
 Observers also cited that the Bo trial became "out of control" as Bo made many shocking revelations during the deliberation of his trial, which became tabloid fodder and led to many rumours circulating on social media, making the authorities more risk-averse to do the same with Zhou.

 Zhou's son, Zhou Bin, fled to the US in early 2013 and returned after negotiations with Chinese authorities.
 In June 2016, Zhou Bin was found guilty of taking 222 million yuan ($34m) in bribes and illegally trading in restricted commodities, and 350 million yuan ($53m) of illicit gains were confiscated; Zhou's wife, Jia Xiaoyue, was fined 1m yuan ($150,000) for bribe-taking.
 Zhou's son and wife were sentenced to 18 years and 9 years imprisonment respectively.

+Since the trial, Zhou has been interned at Qincheng Prison.
+According to the South China Morning Post in 2019, Zhou's cell is an isolated compound and he has his own garden.
+It said he has a small plot of land to grow his own produce and that "When his relatives and friends visit him, they sometimes take home fruit and pumpkins grown by Zhou".